 If your roof has been problematic lately and more frequently, it can be troublesome, but it also says a lot about the roof’s overall condition.
 Repairs are required when your roofing system fails due to:

-If your roof was recently repaired and requires another round of repairs, you might want to start planning or at least considering replacing your roof in the near future with a new one.
+If your roof was recently repaired and requires another round of repairs, you might want to start planning or at least consider replacing your roof in the near future with a new one.

 3. Installation Process

 The quality of the installation will also affect the roof’s age.
 If you get a roof installed and repaired by a professional roofer, the roof’s age will not be affected.
 In contrast, if the roofer is inexperienced and does a lousy job, sadly you may need to invest in a new roof sooner than anticipated.

 Higher quality materials for the roof are a larger investment upfront.
 However, these materials can give you optimal results for much longer periods.
 High-quality materials consist of components like slate, clay, tiles, and metal.